 The Origins of Falafels

 It's a well-debated topic.
 It is a Middle East staple dish, but it most likely originated in Egypt with its Fava Beans version and has made its way to every corner of the world as food truck fast food.
 You can find it in all kinds of versions; just take a look inside: they are green when you use lots of parsley, orange when you use lots of turmerics.
 I like the “Green and Chickpeas version” mostly eaten around the Levant region.

 Hummus is always a great Crispy Falafel companion.
 Although you can eat Falafels without it, I highly recommend pairing them; it does make a big difference; they constitute a match made in heaven.

 So, being such a popular snack, there are also many versions, meaning many versions of Hummus and Falafels give you plenty of combinations to have fun with and pick your favorite.
 Here I present you with my two favorite versions of them.
 As a cherry on the top, both are naturally vegan.

 Bringing people to the kitchen

 They are easy, delicious, and fun to make when you have extra hands in the kitchen.
 You may feel as you are just back to the industrial revolution: assign the task and get them going.

 This one is the kind of recipe that is very filling, everyone can repeat as much as they want, and surely you will end up with more for later in the week since it can last for as long as four days in the fridge.

-Try to use the recommended Grapeseed oil.
+Try to use the recommended grapeseed oil.
 It does make a big difference because it has a high smoke point and plays very well with other flavors.
 This point is crucial as the key to achieving crispy falafels is to fry them for very little time and get them out after a couple of seconds.
+Avocado oil works well too.

-Ensure the balls are small therefore they cook well both in the inside and the outside.
+Ensure the balls are small therefore they cook well both on the inside and the outside.

 I recommend not to overcrowd your frying pan as it would mean mushier falafels.